spacetelescope/slitlessutils/docs/tabulation.rst

    Dispersed pixel and fractional area calculations.  ``Slitlessutils`` uses `pypolyclip <https://github.com/spacetelescope/pypolyclip>`_ to compute fractional pixel area on a dispersed image pixel grid (shown by colored polygons).
 The known area of the input polygon (shown in blue outline) is :math:`0.64 \mathrm{pix}^2`.

-Given the hierarchical nature outlined in the above algorithm, the PDTs are stored as `hierarchical data-format 5 (HDF5) <https://www.hdfgroup.org/solutions/hdf5/>`_ and then can be viewed or manually edited with standard tools (e.g. `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_).
+Given the hierarchical nature outlined in the above algorithm, the PDTs are stored as `hierarchical data-format 5 (HDF5) <https://www.hdfgroup.org/solutions/hdf5/>`_ and the can be viewed or manually edited with standard tools (e.g. `HDFView <https://www.hdfgroup.org/downloads/hdfview/>`_).

 Example
 ^^^^^^^